Kernel Feature Selection via Conditional Covariance Minimization: Introduction

-In recent work, kernel methods have been successfully applied under each of these paradigms~\cite{masaeli2010transformation,jaganathan2011kernel,song2012feature,allen2013automatic,sun2014kernel,yamada2014high,pmlr-v38-ren15}.
+Feature selection algorithms can generally be divided into two groups: those which are agnostic to the choice of learning algorithm, and those which attempt to find features that optimize the performance of a specific learning algorithm. \footnote{Feature selection algorithms that operate independently of the choice of predictor are referred to as filter methods.
+Algorithms tailored to specific predictors can be further divided into wrapper methods, which use learning algorithms to evaluate features based on their predictive power, and embedded methods, which combine feature selection and learning into a single problem~\cite{guyon2003introduction}. } Kernel methods have been successfully applied under each of these paradigms in recent work; for instance, see the papers~\cite{allen2013automatic,fukumizu2012gradient,jaganathan2011kernel,masaeli2010transformation, pmlr-v38-ren15,song2012feature,sun2014kernel,yamada2014high}.
 Kernel feature selection methods have the advantage of capturing nonlinear relationships between the features and the labels.
-Many previous approaches are filter methods based on the Hilbert-Schmidt Independence Criterion (HSIC), proposed by \citet{gretton2005measuring} as a measure of dependence.
+Many previous approaches are filter methods based on the Hilbert-Schmidt Independence Criterion (HSIC), as proposed by~\citet{gretton2005measuring} as a measure of dependence.
 For instance, \citet{song2007supervised,song2012feature} proposed to optimize HSIC with greedy algorithms on features. \citet{masaeli2010transformation} proposed Hilbert-Schmidt Feature Selection (HSFS), which optimizes HSIC with a continuous relaxation.
 In later work, \citet{yamada2014high} proposed the HSIC-LASSO, in which the dual augmented Lagrangian can be used to find a global optimum.
 There are also wrapper methods and embedded methods using kernels.
-Most of the methods add weights to features and optimize the original kernelized loss function together with a penalty on the weights \cite{allen2013automatic,cao2007feature,weston2003use,weston2000feature,gilad2004margin,grandvalet2002adaptive}.
+Most of the methods add weights to features and optimize the original kernelized loss function together with a penalty on the weights~\cite{allen2013automatic,cao2007feature,fukumizu2012gradient,gilad2004margin,grandvalet2002adaptive,weston2000feature,weston2003use}.
 For example, \citet{cao2007feature} proposed margin-based algorithms for SVMs to select features in the kernel space.
-Lastly, \citet{allen2013automatic} proposed KerNel Iterative Feature Extraction (KNIFE), which can be applied to kernel SVMs and kernel ridge regression as an embedded method.
+Lastly, \citet{allen2013automatic} proposed an embedded method suitable for kernel SVMs and kernel ridge regression.

 In this paper, we propose to use the trace of the conditional covariance operator as a criterion for feature selection.
 We offer theoretical motivation for this choice and show that our method can be interpreted both as a filter method and as a wrapper method for a certain class of learning algorithms.
 We also show that the empirical estimate of the criterion is consistent as the sample size increases.
 Finally, we conclude with an empirical demonstration that our algorithm is comparable to or better than several other popular feature selection algorithms on both synthetic and real-world tasks.